LaunchCodeEducation/linux/content/package-manager/walkthrough/package-installation/index.md

 ![in visual mode](pictures/vim-visual-mode.png?classes=border)

-Take note of the line at the bottom that says: `-- VISUAL --` indicating we are in visual mode.
+Take note of the line at the bottom that says: `-- VISUAL --` indicating you are in visual mode.

 Visual mode allows you to visually select lines, or characters and then perform operations on those specific sections.